OHIF/Viewers/platform/docs/docs/user-guide/viewer/measurement-panel.md

 ![user-measurement-panel-modal](../../assets/img/user-measurement-panel-modal.png)

-If you select `Yes`, the series becomes a `tracked series`, and the current drawn measurement and next measurements will get shown up on the measurement panel on the right.
+If you select `Yes`, the series becomes a `tracked series`, and the current drawn measurement and next measurements are shown on the measurement panel on the right.

 ![user-measurement-panel-tracked](../../assets/img/user-measurement-panel-tracked.png)